wildfly/wildfly-feature-pack-template/README.md

 too.

 It also configures the feature packs that we depend upon.
 Note that we have a direct dependency on `org.wildfly:wildfly-galleon-pack`.
-This in turn has dependencies on `org.wildfly:wildfly-servlet-galleon-pack`, `org.wildfly:wildfly-ee-galleon-pack` and `org.wildfly.core:wildfly-core-galleon-pack` which is why the first is listed under `dependencies` and the others under `transitive`.
+This in turn has a dependency on `org.wildfly:wildfly-ee-galleon-pack` which is why the first is listed under `dependencies` and the other under `transitive`.
 For each feature pack we can configure further what we want to include.

 [`feature-pack/pom.xml`](feature-pack/pom.xml)